Amy Ziff, Founder and Executive Director

 Debby is a former public school teacher with a passion for healthy living.
 As a survivor of SAA (Severe Aplastic Anemia, in her case an environmentally triggered bone marrow failure disease), this is a very personal cause for her.
 She knows that what is in our environment matters.
-Debby began her development work with foundations with the Washington School of Psychiatry in the early ’90s.
-She’s been a life-long educator including 4th & 5th grade, dance, and yoga.
+Debby began her work with nonprofits at the Washington School of Psychiatry in the early ’90s and continues today at MADE SAFE and as a Board member of an international health-related nonprofit.
 Debby has a Masters in Education from The American University and a B.A. in history from Haverford College.

 Susan Cann, Visual Communications Manager

 Susan helped produce the award-winning documentary about chemical body burden UNACCEPTABLE LEVELS, and has made a career out of connecting people so they can combine their talents and expertise for the greater good.
 After several decades as a small business owner and book publisher, she worked on staff at Stanford University for over ten years in marketing, communications, and event planning.
-Susan is in charge of building community relationships, assists with social media and oversees our graphic design and web presence, making sure we are effectively communicating with our team, our brands and sponsors as well as developing partnerships to further our awareness and education efforts externally.
+Susan oversees our graphic design and web presence, making sure we are effectively communicating our mission and programs with the general public, our brands and sponsors, to further awareness of our work and education efforts externally.